MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/define-maintain-channel-clients-registers-hw-stations.md

 [![Shared peripherals.](./media/shared-300x254.png)](./media/shared.png)

 In this scenario, a standalone hardware station is shared among MPOS and Cloud POS clients.
 This scenario requires that you create a shared hardware station and specify the download package, port, and hardware profile that the hardware station uses.
-You define a new hardware station by navigating to the Hardware stations FastTab within the specific channel (**Retail and Commerce \> Channels \> Stores \> All stores**) and adding a new hardware station of type **Shared**.
+You define a new hardware station by selecting **the Hardware stations** FastTab in the specific channel (**Retail and Commerce \> Channels \> Stores \> All stores**) and adding a new hardware station of the **Shared** type.

 Next, provide a description that will help the cashier identify the hardware station.
 In the **Host name** field, enter the host machine URL in the following format: `https://<MachineName:Port>/HardwareStation`.
 (Replace **&lt;MachineName:Port&gt;** with the actual machine name of the hardware station.)
 For a standalone hardware station, you should also specify the electronic funds transfer (EFT) terminal ID.
 This value identifies the EFT terminal that is connected to the hardware station when the payment connector communicates with the payment provider.

-Next, from the machine that will host the hardware station, navigate to the channel in headquarters and select the hardware station.
+Next, from the machine that will host the hardware station, go to the channel in Headquarters, and select the hardware station.
 Then select **Download** to download the hardware station installer, and install the hardware station.
-For more information about installing hardware station, see [Configure and install Retail hardware station](retail-hardware-station-configuration-installation.md).
+For more information about how to install hardware station, see [Configure and install Retail hardware station](retail-hardware-station-configuration-installation.md).

 Next, from MPOS or Cloud POS, use the **Select hardware station** operation to select the hardware station that was previously installed.
 Select **Pair** to establish a secure relationship between the POS and the hardware station.
 This step must be completed once for every combination of a POS and a hardware station.

 After the hardware station is paired, the same operation is used to make the hardware station active while it's used.
-For this scenario, the hardware profile should be assigned to the shared hardware station rather than to the register itself.
-If for some reason a hardware station does not have a hardware profile directly assigned, then the hardware profile assigned to the register is used.
+For this scenario, the hardware profile should be assigned to the shared hardware station instead of the register itself.
+If no hardware profile is directly assigned to a hardware station for some reason, the hardware profile that is assigned to the register will be used.

 ## Client maintenance